 Encouraging and Supporting on the Outside

-The program’s mentoring component matches inmates and ex-offenders with mentors who can assist them on a one-on-one basis.
-Mentors maintain professional relationships with their mentees by visiting them in jail at least three times a month and maintaining the match for at least a year.
+The program’s mentoring component matches inmates and reentrants with mentors who can support them on a one-on-one basis.
+Mentors maintain professional relationships with their mentees by visiting them in jail at least two times a month and maintain the match for at least six months.
 Upon release, mentors and mentees have the opportunity to continue meeting in the community.
 Mentors play an immeasurably vital role in supporting an individual in their journey through reentry.

 Become a Mentor

 WHAT DOES IT TAKE TO BECOME A MENTOR?

 A successful mentor is someone who can focus on the needs of their mentee and develop a relationship of trust and respect by being supportive, encouraging, and present.
 The long-term objective is to empower our mentees to be successful in reentry by offering them support and care.

 HOPE provides trainings and materials to equip mentors to be successful in this work.
 Monthly mentor meetings provide an opportunity for mentors to reflect on mentoring experiences, learn from one another, and grow in understanding of topics such as criminal and addictive thinking patterns and healthy boundaries.

 Building relationships takes time, and requires a commitment from both mentors and mentees.
 We ask each mentor to remember that they are making a pledge to an individual who will be counting on them to show up.